 All features present in the CE server can be accessed by using CWES provided by FileNet Content Manager.
 FileNet provides a unique Web Service Description Language (WSDL) to use a Web Services interface.
 WSDL files can generate CEWS clients or stub classes.

 Workplace Users can avail of a simple search function to search for various objects.
-Customized searches can be created using simple search to search for files, folders, documents, etc. Configuration of search options and criteria can be done by using the search view from the user preference page of workload.
+Customized searches can be created using simple search to search for files, folders, documents, etc. Configuration of search options and criteria can be done by using the search view from the user preference page of the workload.
 Below is the image of the search designer tool.

 Using search designer tools, administrators can configure predefined searches called stored searches and search templates.
 Search templates and stored searches can be created and modified by this search designer tool.
-Both are created and managed by administrators with access rights to Search Designer which is an important part of author advanced tools.
+Both are created and managed by administrators with access rights to Search Designer which is an important part of the author's advanced tools.

-Both searches can be deleted or changed at any point of time later if needed and they are stored in an object-store.
+Both searches can be deleted or changed at any point of time later if needed and they are stored in an object store.
 Users can select the search criteria to search any object store for any files, documents, etc using search templates or stored searches.

 The document lifecycle can be defined as a sequence of states (such as draft, publish, close, review, etc) that a document goes through during its lifetime and it includes the actions triggered when a document moves from one state to another state.
 A document can be moved forward or backward in its lifecycle by applications or users